- Contact Us

 - Promoting initiatives at the department and university to recruit more Indigenous Scholars as permanent faculty and as guests.

-Additionally, the IRC is currently working with Indigenous students on the IRC to establish a structure for regular informal gettogethers for SFU Indigenous students in Psychology to meet with Elders, as well as to meet amongst each other.
+Additionally, the IRC is currently working with Indigenous students on the Department IRC on semi-regular informal gettogethers for SFU Indigenous students in Psychology to meet with Elders, as well as to meet amongst each other.
 If you are a student at SFU who is Indigenous or is of Indigenous background, we hope you will join in this community space.

 For more information on the above and other UPCOMING EVENTS, please see the "IRC Events" page in the sidebar.